JavaliMZ/JavaliMZ.github.io/src/HTB-Linux-Easy-Precious.md

     # rtt min/avg/max/mdev = 72.530/72.530/72.530/0.000 ms
 ```

-We send a ICMP packet, and the target machine send it back.
+We send an ICMP packet, and the target machine sends it back.
 With the **ping** command (like ping pong), we know the machine is alive and we can start scanning the ports.
-We noticed one more thing with ping command.
-The result gives us TTL (Time to Live) and refers to the number of hops that a packet is allowed to make before it is discarded.
-When a packet run through the Internet, every time this packet passes through a router, the router decrements this value by 1.
+We noticed one more thing with the ping command.
+The result gives us the TTL (Time to Live) which refers to the number of hops that a packet is allowed to make before it is discarded.
+When a packet travels through the Internet, every time it passes through a router, the router decrements this value by 1.
 For Windows, TTL starts at 128, and for Linux, TTL starts at 64.
-We can use this information by approximation to know the Operating System of the target machine.
-In this case, is likely a Linux machine.
+We can use this information to approximate the Operating System of the target machine.
+In this case, it is likely a Linux machine.
 It is important for future commands on the target machine.

 ![Enumeration all ports](Assets/HTB-Linux-Easy-Precious/EnumerationAllPorts.png)

-With the response of the big **nmap** command, we know that on the target machine, we got 2 ports open: port 22 and port 80.
-Normally, port 22 is for a server SSH and the port 80 is for a Web Server.
-The server SSH is a remote secure shell, for connect my command line with the machine when we connect in with the right credentials.
-We don't have any credentials so we can't do nothing here.
-We just have one more port.
-The Web Server.
+With the response of the **nmap** command, we know that on the target machine, we have 2 ports open: port 22 and port 80.
+Normally, port 22 is for an SSH server and port 80 is for a web server.
+The SSH server is a remote secure shell, used to connect my command line with the machine when we connect with the right credentials.
+We don't have any credentials, so we can't do anything here.
+We just have one more port, the web server.

-Before we start locking the Website, we can do a more powerful scan, with **nmap** too.
+Before we start looking at the website, we can do a more powerful scan, using **nmap** as well.

 ![Enumeration targeted ports](Assets/HTB-Linux-Easy-Precious/EnumerationTargeted.png)

 This new command gives us more information.
-The Webserver redirect us to http://precious.htb/, but that Website don't exist.
-We know the site is on this IP but the Webserver want us to get in by the URL http://precious.htb/.
-We can do that by saying to our machine that the URL http://precious.htb/ correspond to the IP of the target machine.
-For that, we can edit as root (Super User) the file **/etc/hosts** and add the line:
+The web server redirects us to **http://precious.htb/**, but that website doesn't exist.
+We know the site is on this IP, but the web server wants us to access it through the URL **http://precious.htb/**.
+We can do that by telling our machine that the URL **http://precious.htb/** corresponds to the IP of the target machine.
+For that, we can edit the file **/etc/hosts** as a root (super user) and add the line:

 ```bash
 echo "10.10.11.189\tprecious.htb" >> /etc/hosts
 ```

-Now, we can access the Website:
+Now, we can access the website:

 ![Website](Assets/HTB-Linux-Easy-Precious/WebSite.png)

-It is a website to convert Websites to PDF.
-We can do some basic tests to get more information about the Website.
-We can try to serve a Webserver and enter the new URL to see what happens:
+It is a website that converts websites to PDF.
+We can do some basic testing to get more information about the website.
+We can try to serve a web server and enter the new URL to see what happens:

 ```bash
 python -m http.server 80
 ```

-This is a really simple Webserver, but it is enough for us.
-We can enter our URL **(http://10.10.14.144/)** to the field on the Website and see what happens:
+This is a really simple web server, but it is enough for us.
+We can enter our URL **(http://10.10.14.144/)** in the field on the website and see what happens:

 ![pdf Download](Assets/HTB-Linux-Easy-Precious/pdfDownload.png)

-We can see that the Website download a PDF file.
+We can see that the website download a PDF file.
 Visually, it is just a simples PDF.
-But if we use a tool like **exiftool** to see the metadata of the PDF, we can see more...
+But if we use a tool like **exiftool** to see the metadata of the PDF, we can see more information...

 ![pdf Metadata](Assets/HTB-Linux-Easy-Precious/Exiftool.png)

 # Exploit - Remote Code Execution

 We can see that the PDF Creator is a tool called **pdfkit v0.8.6**.
 This version is vulnerable and we can get a RCE (Remote Code Execution).
 We can see more about this vulnerability [here](https://security.snyk.io/vuln/SNYK-RUBY-PDFKIT-2869795).
-To exploit this vulnerability, it is simple!
-We just need to add to the URL a param called **?user** and give a "space" but encoded (a space like %20 is the URL code for a space of the space bar).
-Next, we need to concatenate a *bash* code (because is a Linux Machine) with the special symbol **`** (a code between 2 of this symbol in bash get execute before the rest of the command outside the symbols) around the code for execute it like if we are in a command line shell.
+To exploit this vulnerability, it's simple!
+We just need to add to the URL a parameter called **?user** and give a "space" but encoded (a space like %20 is the URL code for a space of the space bar).
+Next, we need to concatenate a bash code (because it is a Linux Machine) with the special symbol **`** (a code between 2 of this symbol in bash get execute before the rest of the command outside the symbols) around the code for execute it like if we are in a command line shell.
 The command we will try is a single ping to our machine to test if we really got remote code execution.
 The final URL will be:

 > http://10.10.14.144/?name=%20`ping -c 1 10.10.14.144`
 ```bash